aykay76/aykay76/README.md

 ### Hi there 👋

+I remember seeing an article about creating a repository with your profile name and the README becomes your intro/blog type thing.

+Let's try it out!

 <!--
 **aykay76/aykay76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.